akshaynathr/Vaccine-Spotter-India/readme.md

 There are two ways in which you can see vaccine availability
-1. vaccine spotter by pincode. set your area pincode in config.yml file here for example.
+1. vaccine spotter by pincode. set your area pincode in [config file](config.yml) file here for example.
 FInd pincode of your area [here](https://www.indiapost.gov.in/VAS/Pages/findpincode.aspx)
 ``` sh
 area_info:
 # [edit] enter your district code or pincode